-• The Department has experienced extensive delays in adding the staff necessary to conduct premium review activities.
-The Department is adjusting its expectations for the addition of new staff moving forward, including the retention of the actuarial consulting firm, and has been granted Cycle II funding to accommodate the delays in project activities associated with those experienced in the hiring process.
+- The Department has experienced extensive delays in adding the staff necessary to conduct premium review activities.
+The Department is adjusting its expectations for the addition of new staff moving forward, including the retention of the actuarial consulting firm, and has been granted Cycle II funding to accommodate the delays in project activities associated with those experienced in the hiring process. - The Department has identified the information and data that will be included on the "Report Card" and has determined where the Report Card will be located on our Website.
+We have had a meeting with our IT Department to begin the implementation.
+The Report Card will initially include fields such as number of members affected, a description of what effective date means, and a column which will say what kind of plan it is large group, small group, or individual.
+Department staff is working on different options for populating certain fields on the Report Card with information from the web portal.
+See Screen shots below

-• The Department has discussed and agreed upon an initial plan to make the Rate Review Report Card friendly for consumers.
-We have decided on what the initial field to add or edit will be: number of members affected, a description of what effective date means, and a column which will say what kind of plan it is - large group plan, small group plan, and individual.
-There is still much work to be done on this project, but the process has begun.
-With the updates to the web portal, the Department will meet with staff to finalize the request for implementation by IT staff.
-There has been IT staff shortages; however, there appears to have been some additional staff hired for IT; therefore, the ideas for the report card will be finalized and submitted to IT within the next quarter.